Schwarzbaer/PlugBase/README.md

     * history
       * Track the bottom
       * Should be scrollable by mousewheel
+      * Copy to input field / cursor-up for past command
     * "Save selected fields to file"
       * File selection dialogue
       * Flushing items to file